ohcnivek/bitmojify/README.md

 - This will generate a file, `resume.tex` which when compiled will have a random bitmoji at the top right corner

-## helpful repos/ how to contribute
+## Other very helpful repos/ how to contribute
 1. Use the doc2tex repo: `https://github.com/transpect/docx2tex`
 - You can use this generate your own skeleton preview of the latex file.
 With this, you can simply replace the `skeleton.tex` file so that it actually generates a resumé tailored to you :)